 The following is a transcription of the podcast, “Standards-Based Individualized Education Program (Audio).”

-In this podcast on standards-based IEPs Laura Kaloi, NCLD’s Director of Public Policy, interviews Dr. Margaret McLaughlin, professor in the Department of Special Education and Associate Director of the Institute for the Study of Youth at the University of Maryland.
+In this podcast on standards-based IEPs Laura Kaloi, NCLD’s public policy advisor, interviews Dr. Margaret McLaughlin, professor in the Department of Special Education and Associate Director of the Institute for the Study of Youth at the University of Maryland.
 Dr. McLaughlin’s research includes investigating the impact of education reform on students with disabilities and on special education programs.
 In this podcast, she explains the basics of standards-based IEPs and how they differ from traditional IEPs.

 Laura Kaloi: Welcome, Dr. McLaughlin.
 Please give our audience a brief description of what a traditional IEP is designed to do.

 Dr. McLaughlin: First of all, I have to say that I’m not sure exactly that there is such a thing as a “traditional” IEP.
 There are many different versions of the IEP, although certain components of the IEP have been there since the original federal legislation was passed in 1975.

 The IEP is an extremely important document.
 It basically represents the contract between the local school district and the parents regarding the services, specialized education and support that will be provided to an individual student with disabilities to help him benefit from his education.

 It’s very important to have the individualized part of the IEP.
 Traditional IEPs have focused, of course, on assessing the student and what his educational needs are as well as the need for related services and other sorts of support that help him benefit from that education.
 The IEP also designs individualized education goals that define what the student will be taught, what the student is expected to learn (or be able to do) at the end of one year.